1. Visa Issuance Washington D.C. | Overview of the Religious Worker Case

 This outcome underscores the importance of front loaded legal preparation in complex religious worker cases.

-4. visa issuance Washington D.C. | Consular Interview and Nonimmigrant Intent
+4. Visa Issuance Washington D.C. | Consular Interview and Nonimmigrant Intent

 Preparation for the Consular Interview